Joseph Abate, M.D.

 A 1991 summa cum laude graduate of Yale University, Jason Z. Morris earned a master's degree at Harvard University and then a Ph.D. in genetics from Harvard Medical School in 1997.
 He worked as a post-doctoral fellow at the Skirball Institute of Biomolecular Medicine at New York University, where he held an American Cancer Society fellowship and a Howard Hughes Medical Institute Fellowship.
 He was published as a first author in NATURE.

-In 2003, Morris joined the faculty of Fordham University where he is now an Associate Professor of Biology.
+In 2003, Morris joined the faculty of Fordham University where he is now chair of the Department of Natural Sciences.
 In 2011 he received the University's Teacher of the Year award.
 He is on the Board of Overseers at Tufts' Cummings School of Veterinary Medicine.
 Morris is married to Marilyn Cummings Morris and is the father of two of Joyce and Bill Cummings' grandchildren.

 Marilyn Cummings Morris, MD, M.P.H.

 A 1992 Phi Beta Kappa graduate of Dartmouth College, Marilyn C. Morris is also a 1997 graduate of Tufts University School of Medicine.
 She completed her internship at Mount Sinai Hospital in New York, and a fellowship in pediatric critical care at Children's Hospital of Philadelphia.
 She then served for seven years as a pediatric intensive-care physician at Children's Hospital of New York (Columbia Presbyterian).

 Morris is now an associate professor at Columbia University School of Medicine and serves as chair of Columbia University Medical Center's Institutional Review Board, #1 and is medical director of the Clinical Trials office.
 She has a special interest in the ethical and pragmatic aspects of conducting clinical research in medical emergency situations.
 She is also a trustee of Institute for World Justice.
 In 2007, she earned a master of public health degree from Columbia University.
 She is married to Jason Morris; together they have two children.